-View or man

-For details, see ..

-Section 153

-CO2 elimination horizon, view 1

-For a passive patient, the CO2 elimination horizon shows a focused view of the map at the current PetCO2 value and target range.

-For an active patient, shows the spontaneous breathing rate (fSpont).

-The CO2 elimination horizon is shown during active ventilation in views 1 and 2.

-Section 152

-For details about the rules used to regulate CO2 elimination, see Section 1.7.

-CO2 elimination map

-The CO2 elimination map shows the current patient PetCO2 value and target range in relation to Ppeak, together with the set limits.
+View or map Description For details, see CO2 elimination horizon, view 1 For a passive patient, the CO2 elimina- tion horizon shows a focused view of the map at the current PetCO2 value and target range.
+For an active patient, shows the spon- taneous breathing rate (fSpont).
+Section 1.5.3 during active ventilation in views 1 and 2.
+CO2 elimination map The CO2 elimination map shows the current patient PetCO2 value and target range in relation to Ppeak, together with the set limits.
 The map is shown in the INTELLIVENT-ASV Settings > Target window.

-Oxygenation horizon, view 1

-The Oxygenation horizon shows a focused view of the map at the current SpO2 value and target range.
+Section 1.5.2 For details about the rules used to regulate CO2 elimination, see Section 1.7.
+Oxygenation horizon, view 1 The Oxygenation horizon shows a focused view of the map at the current SpO2 value and target range.
 The Oxygenation horizon is shown during active ventilation in views 1 and 3.

-Section 155

-Oxygenation map

-The Oxygenation map shows the current patient SpO2 value and the target range in relation to PEEP, together with the set limits.

-The map is shown in the INTELLIVENT-ASV Settings > Target and More windows.

-For details about the rules used to regulate oxygenation, see Section 1.8

-View or map

-For details, see ...

-Capnogram, view 2

-The capnogram provides a real-time CO2 waveform.

-It is shown:

-- During active ventilation in view 2 together with the CO2 elimination horizon. - As a waveform on the main display, if selected.

-Plethysmogram, view 3

-The plethysmogram provides a realtime waveform that represents the pulsating blood volume.

-It is shown:

-- During active ventilation in view 3 together with the Oxygenation horizon. - As a waveform on the main display, if selected.

-Dynamic Lung, view 4

-The Dynamic Lung provides a visual representation, as well as numeric data, for key ventilation data, including tidal volume, lung compliance, patient triggering, and resistance.

-The panel is shown during active

-ventilation in view 4

-Your ventilator Operator's Manual

-View or man

-For details, see ...

-Vent Status panel or Quick Wean panel, view 5

-Which panel is displayed depends on whether Quick Wean is enabled or disabled, as follows:

-- When Quick Wean is disabled, the Vent Status panel is displayed. - When Quick Wean is enabled, the panel is labeled Quick Wean, and shows the status of the monitored weaning criteria.
+Section 1.5.5 Oxygenation map The Oxygenation map shows the current patient SpO2 value and the target range in relation to PEEP, together with the set limits.
+The map is shown in the INTELLIVENT- ASV Settings > Target and More win- dows.
+Section 1.5.4 For details about the rules used to regulate oxygenation, see Section 1.8.
+Capnogram, view 2 The capnogram provides a real-time CO2 waveform.
+It is shown: During active ventilation in view 2 together with the CO2 elimination horizon.
+As a waveform on the main display, if selected.
+Section 1.5.6 View or map Description For details, see -- --- --- Plethysmogram, view 3 The plethysmogram provides a real- time waveform that represents the pulsating blood volume.
+It is shown: During active ventilation in view 3 together with the Oxygenation hori- zon.
+Section 1.5.6 As a waveform on the main display, if selected.
+Dynamic Lung, view 4 The Dynamic Lung provides a visual representation, as well as numeric data, for key ventilation data, includ- ing tidal volume, lung compliance, patient triggering, and resistance.
+The panel is shown during active venti- lation in view 4.
+Your ventilator Opera- tor's Manual Vent Status panel or Quick Wean panel, view 5 Which panel is displayed depends on whether Quick Wean is enabled or disabled, as follows: When Quick Wean is disabled, the Vent Status panel is displayed.
+When Quick Wean is enabled, the panel is labeled Quick Wean, and shows the status of the monitored weaning criteria.
+The panel is shown during active ventilation in view 5.
 Vent Status panel.

-See your ventilator
+See your ventilator Operator's Manual.

-Operator's Manual.

 Quick Wean panel.
-See Section 2.2.5.

-ASV Graph panel, view 6

-The ASV Graph shows how the adaptive lung controller moves toward its targets.
+See Section 2.2.4.
+ASV Graph panel, view 6 The ASV Graph shows how the adap- tive lung controller moves toward its targets.
 The graph shows both the target and real-time patient data for tidal volume, frequency, pressure, and minute ventilation.

-Your ventilator Operator's Manual
+The panel is shown during active venti- lation in view 6.
+Your ventilator Opera- tor's Manual

-Waveforms, view 7

-The Waveform panel shows the waveforms you have selected in the Graphics > Waveforms window.

-By default, the Flow, Volume, and Paw waveforms are displayed.

-View or map

-For details, see ...

-Trend panel, view 8

-The Trend panel shows the trends you have selected in the Graphics > Trends window.

-By default, the Oxygenation controller combination trends are displayed.
+View or map Description For details, see Waveforms, view 7 The Waveform panel shows the wave- forms you have selected in the Graph- ics > Waveforms window.
+Section 1.5.10 When a CO2 sensor is connected, the following waveforms are shown in view 7: Paw, Flow, PCO2 When no CO2 sensor is connected, the Volume waveform is shown in place of PCO2.
+The panel is shown during active venti- lation in view 7.
+Trend panel, view 8 The Trend panel shows the trends you have selected in the Graphics > Trends window.
+Section 1.5.11 By default, the Oxygenation controller combination trends are displayed.
+The panel is shown during active venti- lation in view 8.